M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments

-In practice, the 3D coordinates of a point are rarely expressed within the camera frame of reference.
-It is more common to know the position of a point with respect to a given frame of reference and to know the camera pose with respect to the same frame of reference.
-If we express the camera position by a vector $\mathbf{p}$ of size 3 and the camera orientation by a $3\times 3$ rotation matrix $\mathbf{R}$, the position $(X,Y,Z)$ of a point in space can be expressed with respect to the camera frame of reference by applying the following transformation:
+When the camera moves, the 3-D coordinates of a point can be expressed not with respect to the current frame but with respect to the coordinates system of the first frame.
+In this system, if we express the current camera position by a vector $\mathbf{p}$ of size 3 and its orientation by a $3\times3$ rotation matrix $\rotMatrix{}$, then, the position of a point $(X,Y,Z)$ in space can be obtained by the following transformation